-Partition Name Purpose Management vMotion VMware vMotion access to provide live migrations with zero downtime as well as load balancing on vSphere hosts iSCSI Access to EqualLogic iSCSI SAN where the VDI VMs are stored
+Partition name Purpose Management Management access to the vSphere hosts and infrastructure VMs vMotion VMware vMotion access to provide live migrations with zero downtime as well as load balancing on vSphere hosts iSCSI Access to Dell Storage iSCSI SAN where the VDI VMs were stored

-The networks were segregated at the Force10 MXL switches using VLANs to separate different types of traffic, specifically:
+The networks were segregated at the S6000 and MXL switches using DCB and VLANs to separate different types of traffic, specifically:

 - Management LAN (VLAN 10): This network provided a separate management network for all the physical vSphere hosts.
 It also allowed communication between various infrastructure components such as Microsoft Active Directory Server, Microsoft SQL Server, and VMware vCenter Server. - VMware vMotion LAN (VLAN 20): This is the network over which the VMs were migrated to provide high availability (HA) and load balancing between the hosts.
-Since the 12 M620s were divided into two clusters, only hosts in the same cluster could provide HA and load balancing. - VDI LAN (VLAN 30): This is the network over which the virtual desktops were streamed to the user's thin clients.
-The connectivity to the existing network of the client was provided by uplink modules on the Force10 MXL switches. - iSCSI SAN (VLAN 172): This is the network over which all the virtual desktops and the infrastructure services accessed the EqualLogic storage arrays.
+Since the 12 M620s were divided into two clusters, only hosts in the same cluster could provide HA and load balancing. - VDI LAN (VLAN 30): This is the network over which the virtual desktops were streamed to the users' thin clients.
+The connectivity to the existing network of the client was provided by uplink modules on the Force10 MXL switches. - iSCSI SAN (VLAN 172): This is the network over which all the virtual desktops and the infrastructure services accessed the Dell storage arrays.